 - weight – the heavier a watermelon is relative to its size, the riper and juicier it will be.

-- lime and watermelon - add the juice of a couple limes instead of 1 tablespoon of lemon juice to the watermelon to add some citrusy flavor to this syrup.
+- swap the citrus – add the juice of a couple of limes instead of 1 TBSP of lemon juice to the watermelon to add some citrusy flavor to this syrup.

 🧰 equipment needed & storage tips